 First thing’s first.
 It’s hard to know which areas of your life could use a few sustainability tweaks without knowing where you’re starting from.
 Before you can create more sustainable habits, it’s important to understand the extent of your own individual impact.

-Let’s lay the foundation for the week ahead by getting a grasp on our own carbon footprint (here’s a user-friendly calculator we found for you).
+Let’s lay the foundation for the week ahead by getting a grasp on our own carbon footprint (check out this user-friendly carbon calculator).

 From here, you can compare your own habits to global averages, and learn more about which habits you should focus on in order to reduce your waste production and offset emissions.